How Does Online Check-In Work?

 Make sure to have your boarding pass handy at security, as you’ll be required to show it.

 Tip:If you forget your boarding pass, or you phone runs out of battery, you can still go to the check-in desk to reprint your ticket.
 However, please be aware that some airlines may charge for this.

 Traditionally, passengers queue up at an airport hours before their flight to check-in, in order to confirm their arrival and flying presence with airline staff.
 However, today, it’s much more common for airlines to offer advance online check-in, or web check-in, for you to check yourself in from the comfort of your home or mobile.

 At Alternative Airlines, we understand that flying can be a stressful time and we aim to minimise stress to ensure passengers have the best possible flying and booking experience.
 Therefore, we recommend that passengers use online check-in where possible as we believe it has a multitude of benefits:

 We believe one of the most important advantages to checking in online is the cost-benefits.
 Some airlines now charge when checking in at the airport, whereas most airlines will offer online check-in free of charge.
 Additionally, some airlines will offer discounts on checked baggage or other services when booking online, as opposed to paying full price at the airport.
-Therefore online check-in is often a much cheaper option than airport check-in.
+Therefore, online check-in is often a much cheaper option than airport check-in.

 You can check-in from your desktop, mobile or tablet, meaning you can do it from the comfort of your home or on-the-go.
-Checking in online also means you can often choose your seats in advance, so you can have reassurance of sitting where desired, or if traveling as a group, you can sit together.
+Checking in online also means you can often choose your seats in advance, so you can sit where you want or — if traveling as a group — with who you want.